agriculturegovau/agds-next/.changeset/sixty-lizards-suffer.md

 conditional-reveal: Initial release of component.

-docs: Update conditional-reveal pattern page content and sample code.
-Add `relatedPatterns` to patterns documentation page.
+docs: Update conditional reveal pattern page and example code.
+Add `relatedPatterns` link section to patterns page.

-example-site: Update conditional-reveal pattern to new pattern.
+example-site: Update conditional reveal pattern to match new patterns.

-yourgov: Update conditional-reveal pattern to new pattern.
-Adjust pet personal details form to focus form heading on form render.
-Remove duplicate required message.
+yourgov: Update conditional reveal pattern to match new patterns.
+Adjust `RegisterFormPetPersonalDetails` form to focus on the form heading when switched to visible.
+Remove duplicate required message in `RegisterFormPetPersonalDetails` form.